Landscape Water Quality Project

 Cost-share grants are now available for property owners who want to incorporate water quality practices into their landscapes.
 These practices help to increase stormwater infiltration and decrease lawn watering needs.

 The project is sponsored by the Watershed Management Division of the City Public Works and Utilities Department.
-Qualifying property owners may be reimbursed for 50% of eligible expenses, up to $1,000 per property item, with a max share of $2000 per property.
+Qualifying property owners may be reimbursed for 50% of eligible expenses, up to a max share of $2000 per property.
 An approved landscape water quality project can be installed by the property owner or by a landscape professional.
-The grant will be available until October 31, 2014.

 Reimbursable Project Expenses